Data-Driven Research

 Federal Cases Filed by Location of Filing

-As of December 31, 2020, plaintiffs had filed federal civil human trafficking cases in 48 states and territories.
-No civil trafficking cases have been filed in Montana, New Mexico, Nebraska, Nevada, or Vermont (indicated in gray).
+As of December 31, 2024, plaintiffs had filed cases in 47 states, the District of Columbia, and two territories.
+No civil trafficking cases have been filed in Delaware, Guam, Montana, Puerto Rico, and Vermont.

 Data Story